SysKitTeam/docs-spdockit/get-to-know-spdockit/farm-explorer-screen/passwords-and-product-keys.md

 ---
 This section allows you to define and document important information about your farm, including:

-* service account passwords
+* Service account passwords.
-* Product Keys for installed SharePoint products
+* Product Keys for installed SharePoint products.
-* the SharePoint farm passphrase
+* The SharePoint farm passphrase.

 ## Entering information